CosmWasm/sylvia/README.md

 ```

 It is possible to override all message types like that.
 Next to the entry point path you will
 also have to provide the type of your custom message.
-It is required to deserialize the messsage
+It is required to deserialize the message
 in the `multitest helpers`.

 ## Multitest